South Indian floods kill hospital patients, but rains ease

 Many residents have spent days stranded on rooftops since more than 345 mm (14 inches) of rain fell over 24 hours on Dec.
 1, the most since the British ruled the city in Tamil Nadu state, then known as Madras, 100 years ago.

-India's fourth-largest city, Chennai has boomed in the 21st century as a center for vehicle factories and IT outsourcing.
-But trash-filled drains and building on lake beds in the rush to industrialization and prosperity has made it more prone to flooding.
+India's fourth-largest city, Chennai has boomed in the 21st century as a centre for vehicle factories and IT outsourcing.
+But trash-filled drains and building on lake beds in the rush to industrialisation and prosperity has made it more prone to flooding.

 Despite combined rescue efforts by the military and civilian emergency services, help has yet to reach many areas.
 Residents were angered by reports that authorities had released water from brimming lakes without much warning.